 Financial support from Amsterdam Movement Sciences

-- Internship grants of up to €5.000 for PhD candidates and €3.000 for MA students for projects linked to one of the UMCs.
-The grants are available until further notice (click for the rules governing the grants);
+- Update March 25, 2020: The AMS Internship/Talent grant has been put on hold until further notice icw. the COVID-19 pandemic.
+The re-opening will be announced via the AMS newsletter.
+Internship grants of up to €5.000 for PhD candidates and €3.000 for MA students for projects linked to one of the UMCs. (click for the rules governing the grants);

 - €250 compensation to cover the printing costs of the thesis.
 The conditions for this contribution are as follows: